In my ongoing series, Living in Poland (Mieszka W Polsce), I write about everyday experiences and situations living here.

 1.Photo ID.
 Polish people can use their Polish ID card.
 Me, I can use either my Driving Licence or my Passport.
 I chose my passport.

 2.Proof of PESEL or NIP.
-I don’t have a PESEL number yet.
-But luckily a NIP is also acceptable.
 I brought my original NIP confirmation document from 2017, when I first registered a NIP.
+A PESEL confirmation document can also be used.

 3.One passport sized photo.
 Easy.